 FSANZ's role is to protect the health and safety of people in Australia and New Zealand through the maintenance of a safe food supply.
-FSANZ is a partnership between ten governments: the Federal, State and Territory governments of Australia and the New Zealand Government.
-It is a statutory authority under Australian Commonwealth law and an independent, expert body.
+FSANZ is a partnership between ten Governments: the Commonwealth; Australian States and Territories; and New Zealand.
+It is a statutory authority under Commonwealth law and is an independent, expert body.

-FSANZ is responsible for developing, varying and reviewing standards for food available in Australia and New Zealand including primary production and processing standards and for a range of other functions including coordinating national food surveillance and recall systems, conducting research, assessing policies about imported food and developing codes of conduct with industry.
+FSANZ is responsible for developing, varying and reviewing standards and for developing codes of conduct with industry for food available in Australia and New Zealand covering labelling, composition and contaminants.
+In Australia, FSANZ also develops food standards for food safety, maximum residue limits, primary production and processing and a range of other functions including the coordination of national food surveillance and recall systems, conducting research and assessing policies about imported food.

-The FSANZ Board approves new standards or variations to food standards, which are then accepted by the Australia and New Zealand Food Regulation Ministerial Council (ANZFRMC), a Ministerial Council made up of Commonwealth, State and Territory and New Zealand Health Ministers.
-If the Council accepts the changes made by FSANZ, the food standards are automatically adopted by reference under the food laws of Australian States and Territories and New Zealand.
+The FSANZ Board approves new standards or variations to food standards in accordance with policy guidelines set by the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council) made up of Commonwealth, State and Territory and New Zealand Health Ministers as lead Ministers, with representation from other portfolios.
+Approved standards are then notified to the Ministerial Council.
+The Ministerial Council may then request that FSANZ review a proposed or existing standard.
+If the Ministerial Council does not request that FSANZ review the draft standard, or amends a draft standard, the standard is adopted by reference under the food laws of the Commonwealth, States, Territories and New Zealand.
+The Ministerial Council can, independently of a notification from FSANZ, request that FSANZ review a standard.